 WHO WE ARE

-The Y is a cause-driven organization focused on three key areas: youth development, healthy living, and social responsibility.
-We believe a strong community can only be achieved when we invest in our kids, our health, and our neighbors.
-Our programs, services, and initiatives enable youth to realized their potential, offer families ways so have fun together, empower people to be healthier in spirit, mind, and body, welcome and embrace newcomers, and help foster social responsibility.
+We believe a strong community can be achieved when we invest in our kids, our health, and our neighbors.
+Our programs, services, and initiatives enable youth to realize their potential; offer families ways to have fun together; empower people to be healthier in mind, body, and spirit; welcome and embrace newcomers; and help foster social responsibility.
 Beyond our gym and aquatics center, the Y also provides quality early childhood education, afterschool programs and camps, and support for teens including housing, meals, drop-in activities and outreach programs.

 The YMCA was founded in London in 1844.
 Since then, the Y has grown into an organization serving communities all over the world.

 The Skagit Valley Family YMCA, originally known as the Mount Vernon YMCA, was established in 1911 as a Railway Y, providing a safe, positive environment for men working on the railway away from their families.
 Here’s a peek at other important dates in our Y’s history:

 - In 1941, the Y opened a new building on Fulton Street and had 600 members.

 - In 1958, Herman and Grace Anderson donated 40 acres on Lake Sixteen to create Camp Anderson.

 - In 1959, the YMCA Board of Directors sold bonds to build an addition to Fulton, adding a weight room, steam room, and locker rooms.